Update: One injured, suspect arrested in Sioux Falls shooting

-SIOUX FALLS, SD (KELO) — Police are investigation an early morning shooting in northwest Sioux Falls that sent one person to the hospital.
+SIOUX FALLS, SD (KELO) — Police are investigating an early morning shooting in northwest Sioux Falls that sent one person to the hospital.

-Officers responded to a fight disturbance that led to gunfire in the area of West Madison Street and North Garfield just after midnight Saturday.
+Officers responded to a fight disturbance that led to gunfire in the area of west Madison Street and north Garfield just after 12 a.m.
+Saturday.

-Investigator say as many as three people were firing at each other.
+When officers arrived on scene, they witnessed multiple subjects shooting at a crowd of people across the street.
+The suspects fled from the scene on foot, according to police.

 A 25-year-old Sioux Falls man was taken to the hospital with non-life threatening injuries.